We’re automating the tax refunds process for most individuals.

 In March 2019, Parliament passed legislation to make the tax refunds process for most individuals more straightforward.

-The changes will be implemented in late May with most tax refunds being paid automatically from late May until July.
+The legislative changes will be implemented from 1st April 2019, with most tax refunds being paid automatically from late May until July.

 You’ll hear more about what to expect soon.